owid/sdg-tracker.org/pages/good-health.md

 goalNum: 3
 name: Good Health and Well-Being
 description: >-
-  Significant strides have been made in increasing life expectancy and reducing some of the common killers responsible for child and maternal mortality.
+  The UN explains: <i><q>Significant strides have been made in increasing life expectancy and reducing some of the common killers responsible for child and maternal mortality.

   Major progress has also been made on increasing access to clean water and